andychenggg/CS307Proj2/README.md

      - HTTP request type: **post**

-     - Request Body:
+     - Request Body: All information need to store in replies

-     - Function:  Send replies
+     - Function:  Send replies and **return** 1 if succeeds.

    - `starReply`